 How Much Money Can You Make From Affiliate Marketing?

 If you consistently drive traffic to your money site and create high-quality content that people want to read, then earning a decent passive income as an affiliate marketer is entirely possible.
-Some people keep it on as a side hustle, but some star marketers make so much that it becomes their full-time job.
+Some people keep it on as a side hustle, but some star affiliate marketers make so much that it becomes their full-time job.
 Digital marketing can really turn your life around.

 A 2017 study by VigLink found that 9% of affiliate marketers made more than $50,000 in 2016.
 The vast majority – around 65% – said that affiliate marketing was responsible for 5-20% of their annual income.

-Of course, some outliers make hundreds of thousands or even millions of dollars per year.
-Take the case of Jason Stone, for example.
-Stone amassed a whopping $7-million in 18 months just through sales and affiliate marketing.
+Some outliers even earn millions annually, like Jason Stone who amassed $7-million in 18 months through sales and affiliate marketing.

-Here’s another important finding from the VigLink survey.
-The marketers who have made the most money are generally those who have been at it for longer and developed better affiliate marketing strategies.
+The affiliate marketers who have made the most money are generally those who have been at it for longer and developed better affiliate marketing strategies.
 Around ⅗ of the highest-earning affiliates have been in the business for five or more years.

 At The Affiliate Lab, one of our favorite ways to earn money is by flipping the website once it becomes a high earner.
 Selling your affiliate site can earn you up to 30x your monthly profit.
 That means that a website making $5,000 a month could be worth $150,000.